anhnt1208/anhnt1208.github.io/_posts/2024/02/2024-02-24-api-hub-architecture.md

 ## Background
 An API hub serves as a centralized repository, allowing several projects can register and integrate all APIs seamlessly, utilizing a single key.
+Internal API Hub: serve API for companies projects External API Hub: Customers can register and use APIs for their projects,

 ## Project goals
-- Reduce development timelines for new projects
+- Reduce development cycles
-- Can disable some APIs for special project
+- creating stickiness to applications and services

 ## Overview